maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 - Go allows multiple return values
 - **The types of the return values are listed in `()`**
   - **All values must be returned**
-  - Do not put `()` around the returned values, esle compile-time error
+  - Do not put `()` around the returned values, else compile-time error
 - **We also return any associated errors**
   - **In Go, errors are values**
   - We use Go's multiple return value support to return an error